 Mr. Deats received his secondary education at the prestigious Peddie Institute in Hightstown, NJ.
 Upon graduation in 1892, he pursued his interests in philately, numismatics, weather observation, agriculture and genealogy.
 An avid collector, his interests ranged from stamps, to book plates, to Native American artifacts.

 As far as the records reveal, Mr. Deats amassed his archeological collection between 1880 and 1895.
 Not only did he search and trade for field finds in Hunterdon County, but as an amateur anthropologist /archeologists in the beginning years of this field of discovery, Deats also collected objects from all over the country and the world.
 He corresponded with other archeologists including Warren Moorehead and purchased artifacts from auction houses in New York and Paris.
-The collection, that numbers into the thousands, includes many local field finds from the collection of John C. Thatcher, (1874-1957), a Civil War veteran and farmer from Flemington.
+The collection, that numbers into the thousands, includes many local field finds from the collection of John C. Thatcher, (1874-1957), a gentleman farmer from Flemington.

 Support for this program is provided in part by a grant from the Astle-Alpaugh Family Foundation.
 A special thanks to Mr. Bob Sands, Project Manager and consultants Dr. Richard Veit and Dr. Gregory Herman.